Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Introduction

 \section{Introduction}

 In general relativity theory, the angular momentum of a test body can have a considerable influence on its trajectory.
 The method of multipole expansion allows one to obtain a closed finite-dimensional system for the motion of this body.
-In the first order (pole) the trajectory of the body is a geodesic.
-In the next order (pole-dipole) the motion of the body is described by the Mathisson\,--\,Papapetrou equations \cite{Mathisson1937, Papapetrou1951}.
+In the first order (pole), the trajectory of the body is a geodesic.
+In the next order (pole-dipole), the motion of the body is described by the Mathisson\,---\,Papapetrou\,---\,Dixon (MPD) equations \cite{Mathisson1937, Papapetrou1951, Dixon1964}.
 These equations govern the evolution of the linear momentum $p^\alpha$ and the angular momentum $S^{\alpha \beta}$ of the body, but not the evolution of velocity $u^\alpha$.
-In order to eliminate this ambiguity, we will use the Tulczyjew condition \cite{Tulczyjew1959}.
+In order to eliminate this ambiguity, we will use the Tulczyjew condition \cite{Tulczyjew1959} and the parameter along the trajectory from Ref. \cite{Ehlers1977} (see Section \ref{sec_tul}).

-This paper examines in detail the Mathisson\,--\,Papapetrou equations and presents a brief derivation of these equations that is based on the approach suggested in Refs. \cite{Harte2012, Dixon1976}.
-Also, a discussion is given of pole-dipole approximation in the Newtonian case in order to emphasize some analogy with the Mathisson\,--\,Papapetrou equations.
-This paper does not discuss the linearization of the Mathisson\,--\,Papapetrou equations (see, e.g., \cite{Ramond2025}) in the components of the angular momentum $S^{\alpha \beta}$.
+The MPD equations reduce to investigating a Hamiltonian system with six degrees of freedom \cite{Witzany2019}.
+For the Schwarzschild space-time, in the standard coordinates $(t, r, \theta, \varphi)$, this system has an energy integral $\mathcal{E}$ and three additional integrals which define an analog of the ``Euclidean'' total angular momentum vector $\vec{Q}=(Q_1,Q_2, Q_3)$.
+The Poisson bracket between the components of the vector $\vec{Q}$ forms the algebra $so(3)$.
+Therefore, if $\vec{Q} \not= 0$, a reduction by three degrees of freedom is possible since three integrals $\mathcal{E}$, $Q_3$ and $(\vec{Q}, \vec{Q})$ are in involution with each other.
+Given the Tulczyjew condition, this problem reduces to analysis of a two-dimensional Poincar\'{e} map.

-The Mathisson\,--\,Papapetrou equations reduce to investigating a Hamiltonian system with six degrees of freedom.
-For the Schwarzschild space-time this system admits an energy integral.
-In addition to it, the Mathisson\,--\,Papapetrou equations admit three additional integrals between which the Poisson bracket forms the algebra $so(3)$.
-On the zero level set of these integrals the Mathisson\,--\,Papapetrou equations admit a reduction by four degrees of freedom and are integrable by quadratures.
-To show this, one also needs to take into account the invariant manifold that follows from the Tulczyjew condition.
-Previously, this simple integrable case was apparently not found.
+As shown in this paper, if the total angular momentum vector is zero ($\vec{Q} = 0 $), then the MPD equations admit a reduction by four degrees of freedom.
+In this case, the equations of motion on the invariant manifold given by the Tulczyjew condition are integrable by quadratures (see Section \ref{sectionQ_zero}).